binaryage/blog/_posts/2011-05-30-free-totalfinder-lion-upgrade.md

 <img src="{{site.url}}/shared/img/icons/totalfinder-64.png" class="intro-icon"/>

 **Good news!
 I'm happy to announce that all existing users will get TotalFinder Lion upgrade for free.
-On the other hand I will increase TotalFinder price for new customers the same day when Apple releases Lion.
+On the other hand I will increase TotalFinder price for new customers the same day Apple releases Lion.
 Please read the details below.**

 ### The summary